tamlc46/aoc-2023/README.md

 ## Comments
 **Day 01**
-- While trying to optimize memory usage in **Day 01** problem, I figured out that the `FixedBufferAllocator` \*did not\* reuse freed memory.
+- While trying to optimize memory usage in **Day 01** problem, I figured out that the ~~`FixedBufferAllocator` \*did not\* reuse freed memory~~.
 Mentioned in [issues#3049](https://github.com/ziglang/zig/issues/3049).
 That's why I have to expand the memory limit to beable to run on the full data.
+- It's turn out to be that the `FixedBufferAllocator` \*did\* reuse freed memory, but one has to free the memory in the order in which it was allocated from last to first (like a stack).
+Orelse, the allocator will continue to allocate new memory after the last unfree'd memory. // TODO: Update `LinkedList.remove()`` to always remove & free memory from the last element.

 _Stay tuned for daily updates and solutions._